Dzl666/Dzl666.github.io/content/en/authors/admin/_index.md

     summary: |
       What I have done:
       - Team leader of the robotic competition team, managed the project progress and proposed technical ideas.
-      - Designed a C language-based ROS-like framework for embedded system (STM32) of wheeled robots
+      - Designed a C language-based ROS-like framework for embedded system (STM32) of wheeled robots.
-      - A lot of hard-workings
+      - A lot of hard-workings.
 ---

 ## About Me